-- We substantially completed the replacement extraction well at our HB Solar Solution Mine, IP30B, in April 2024 and expect the well will be commissioned in the second quarter of 2024.
-This new extraction well is designed to have a long-term operational life and will initially target approximately 330 million gallons of high-grade brine from the Eddy Cavern at HB, with this additional brine being at lower depths than the Eddy Shaft project can access. - Phase Two of the HB Injection Pipeline Project is the installation of an in-line pigging system to clean the pipeline and remove scaling to help ensure more consistent flow rates.
-We have received all permits and started construction in April 2024 with commissioning expected in the third quarter of 2024.
-Upon Phase Two commissioning, we expect our brine injection rates to be the highest in company history, which is key for maximizing brine availability and residence time. - We continue to progress on a new primary pond in Wendover to increase the brine evaporative area, which will result in two primary ponds when complete.
-Similar to our caverns at Moab and HB, the primary ponds at Wendover serve as the brine storage area, and adding another primary pond will help us meet our goals of maximizing brine availability, increasing brine grade, and improving production.
-We expect this project to be commissioned in the second quarter of 2024.
+- We substantially completed the replacement commissioned a new extraction well at our HB Solar Solution Mine, IP30B, in April 2024 and expect the well will be commissioned in the second quarter of June 2024.
+This new extraction well is designed to have a long-term operational life and will initially target approximately 330 million gallons of high-grade brine from the Eddy Cavern at the HB mine, with this additional brine being at lower depths than the Eddy Shaft project can access. - Phase Two of the HB Injection Pipeline Project is the installation of an in-line pigging system to clean the pipeline and remove scaling to help ensure more consistent flow rates.
+We have received all permits All pipeline was installed and started construction in April 2024 with commissioning expected tanks were set, and we expect to commission the project in the third quarter of 2024.
+Upon Phase Two commissioning, we expect our brine injection rates to be the highest in company history, which is key for maximizing brine availability and residence time.
+2023. - We continue to progress on completed the construction of a new primary pond in Wendover to increase in June 2024 and are in the brine evaporative area, which will result in two primary ponds when complete. process of filling the pond with brine.
+Similar to our caverns at the Moab and HB mines, the primary ponds at Wendover serve as the brine storage area, and adding another primary pond will help us meet our goals of maximizing brine availability, increasing brine grade, and improving production.
+We expect this project to be commissioned see the production benefits of the new primary pond beginning in the second quarter fall of 2024.
+2025.

 - Diversification of products and services.
-In addition to the products discussed above, Intrepid generates revenue from right-of-way agreements, surface damages and easements, caliche sales, a produced water royalty, and sales of cattle.
+In addition to the products discussed above, Intrepid generates we generate revenue from right-of-way agreements, surface damages and easements, caliche sales, a produced water royalty, and sales of cattle.